 Click here for an overview of the Book of Acts

-In the years since he Paul had become a Christian he had devoted his life to the Gospel.
-Paul was an educated Jew but never limited himself to just teaching other Jews about Christ.
+In the years since Paul had become a Christian, he had devoted his life to the Gospel.
+Paul was an educated Jew but never limited himself to just teaching other Jews about King Jesus.
 He taught both Jews and Gentiles.
 Through a relationship with the Antioch church he had conducted three major missionary journeys (1st, 2nd, 3rd) and had taken the good news of Jesus throughout Asia Minor and over to Macedonia and Achaia.
 As his third missionary trip concluded Paul was prompted by the Holy Spirit to go to Jerusalem.
 He was warned he would find persecution and arrest there but Paul was determined to be led by the Spirit.

 There was high tension among the Jews in Jerusalem.
 Many had heard of what Paul had been doing and there was much debate.
 Israel had been the chosen people of God since the time of Abraham.
 Many Jews had accepted Jesus as the Messiah but others had not.
 Even those that had accepted the Messiah were questioning if Gentiles could become a Christian without converting to Judaism first.

 Some Jews had falsely accused Paul of bringing a Gentile into the Jewish temple and thereby defiling it.
 Paul had not done this but an angry mob beat him.
 The riot that erupted drew the attention of the Roman commander and Paul was taken into custody (Acts 21:27-22:29).

 In today’s lesson we find the Roman commander trying to find the truth of how Paul became the centre of such chaos.
 Before Paul’s arrest the commander had received the message that “the whole city of Jerusalem was in an uproar” Acts 21:31.
 Keeping order in the city was part of the commander’s job so this was no small matter.